akshayjshah/attest/README.md

 it uses [cmp] for equality testing and diffing.
 You may enjoy `attest` if you
 prefer:

+- Type safety: it's impossible to compare values with different types.
 - Brevity: assertions usually print diffs rather than full values.
+- Minimalism: just a few assertions, not a whole DSL.
 - Natural ordering: every assertion uses `got == want` order.
 - Interoperability: assertions work with any `cmp.Option`.
-- Minimalism: just a few assertions, not a whole DSL.

 ## An example